m-h-c-t/mh-hunt-helper/CONTRIBUTING.md

 When you update your config.php you can't use localhost for the hostname because we wanted to remap those 3306 ports.
 Find an ip address on your host `ip addr`, `hostname -i`, and a few other commands will help you here.
 There may be quite a few addresses.
 Within that nginx container (`podman exec -it mhct-nginx bash`) you can try `curl ip.add.ress:3306`.
 If you get connection refused try another IP address.
 You get a different error message if it's working - that's your IP address for the config.php file.

-NOTE: If you tried this before a port parameter showed up in config.php.sample you will need to add `port=3307;` to any dbo connections you're working with.
+NOTE: If you tried this before a port parameter showed up in config.php.example you will need to add `port=3307;` to any dbo connections you're working with.
 3306 is the default so if you're just working with one database you're fine.

 If you got your pod all set up you can save it so it can be re-created quickly! `podman generate kube mhct > mhct.yaml` will generate a yaml file **with all your github secrets** so keep it safe. `podman play kube mhct.yaml` will re-create your pod! (minus that config.php file).
 If you pre-pull images you can be sure to have the most up-to-date ones to build from.